21 Ocean circulation

 \[ \begin{align} D \coloneqq z_T - z_B, & {} & \newoverline{v} \coloneqq \frac{1}{D}\int_{z_B}^{z_T}vdz \end{align} \]

-note down.
-Since this concerns the entire water column, one can use the simple boundary condition
+Since the entire water column is considered here, one can apply the simple boundary condition

 \[ \begin{align} w_T = w_B = 0 \end{align} \]

-To parameterize the friction term at the bottom, one uses the Stommel model, which reads
+To parametrize the friction term at the bottom, one uses the Stommel model, which reads

 \[ \begin{align} \mathbf{\tau}_B = r\newoverline{\mathbf{v}_{h}} \end{align} \]